ypwhs/reviewer/readme.md

 ### The following information is presented

+* review id
-* review id (this is the default sort item and links to the original review)
+  * id is the default sort item and is in descending order
+  * a click on the id will opan a modal with detail information and links to the original review, zip file, and more.
-* date review completed
+* date of review completion
   * Dates are in local format thanks to momentjs
   * The completion time for this project shows as a popover on hovering over the completion date
 * price associated with the review at the time it was completed